Connect machines, operators, and ERP systems to turn fragmented signals into real-time, actionable insights.

 ERP Integration Examples: How Manufacturers Connect Systems in Practice

 Below are real examples of ERP integrations supported by GlobalReader.
-Each example shows how production orders flow from ERP to the shopfloor and how real-time feedback flows back to ERP.
+Each example shows how production orders flow from ERP to the shopfloor and how real-time feedback flows back to ERP:

-Microsoft Dynamics 365 Business Central logo
+Microsoft Dynamics 365 BC

 Microsoft Dynamics 365 Business Central (BC)